platformsh/platformsh-docs/sites/platform/src/create-apps/upgrading.md

 is using, the new default behaviour is to set these headers to values that disable client-side caching.
 This change only affects static files served directly by the web server.
-Responses served from `passthru` URLs continue to use whatever caching headers were set by the application..
+Responses served from `passthru` URLs continue to use whatever caching headers were set by the application.

 To enable caching on your static files, make sure you include an `expires` key in your [web configuration](/create-apps/app-reference/single-runtime-image.md), as shown below: